mstephen19/nanolith/README.md

 Notice that the `.get()` method will always return a stringified version of the value.

+> **Warning:** A `SharedMap` is designed to handle a large concurrency of parallel operations safely.
+However, this does not mean that it can reliably handle, for example, one million concurrent operations.

 ### Watching for changes on a shared memory location

 Calling `.get()` repeatedly can be cumbersome, which is why the `.watch()` method might be useful for certain use cases. `.watch()` returns an object containing a `current` getter, which will always return the most recent value for the provided key.